 Can I get a train ticket refund?

-However, you should be able to get a fee-free refund depending on your ticket type.
-The following information is a good general guide, but check with the train operating company just in case.
+The following information on various train ticket types is a good general guide, but check with the train operating company just in case.
 It’s a good idea to do this ahead of time.
 In these kinds of conditions, try to avoid short-notice changes where you can.

 Advance tickets